msobanjo/courseware/topics/git/modules/merging/README.md

 making a change to the file
 >>>>>>> new-branch
 ```
-What is visible is that the first line `hello world` doesn't have a conflict, but there is a conflict between the
+The main thing to recognise is that the first line (`hello world`) doesn't have a conflict, but there is a conflict between the
- second lines of the *master* and *new-branch* branches version for the second line of the *hello.txt* file.
+ second line of the *master* and *new-branch* branches.
 #### Resolving the Conflict
-To resolve the merge conflict there are a couple of steps needed:
+To resolve the merge conflict, there are a couple of steps needed:
-Firstly, decide which second line to keep: `making a bigger change` or `making a change to the file`, similarly you
+Firstly, decide which second line to keep out of `making a bigger change` or `making a change to the file`.
+You could also
- could choose something entirely different such as keeping or deleting both lines.
+ choose something entirely different, such as keeping or deleting both lines.
-Secondly, delete the lines *Git* added to show where the merge conflict is happening `<<<<<<< HEAD
+Secondly, delete the lines *Git* added, to show where the merge conflict is happening `<<<<<<< HEAD
 `, `=======`, `>>>>>>> new-branch`.
-Let's say you decide to keep the second line that's currently in *master* branch, after cleaning up the file it
+Let's say you decide to keep the second line that's currently in *master* branch.
+After cleaning up the file, it
- should look like this.
+ should look like this:
 ```
 hello world
 making a bigger change
 ```
-Next you need to save the changes made and that can be done by executing two commands: `git add hello.txt` and
+Next, you need to save the changes made.
+This can be done by executing the `git add hello.txt` command, followed by
- then `git commit -m "resolved merge conflict"` </br>
+ the `git commit -m "resolved merge conflict"` command. </br>
 ![Fork >](https://imgur.com/IsF5LQK.png)
 Running `git status` should now indicate that there are no longer any conflicts to resolve.